cabalmail/cabal-infra/docs/README.md

 WARNING: This should not be regarded as an enterprise or ISP-grade email solution.
 It has been tested on a small pool of users for their personal email.
 Use at your own risk!

+WARNING: Running this code as instructed will result in charges on your credit card from Amazon Web Services.

 ## What it Does

 Cabalmail is a suite of infrastructure code ([Terraform](https://www.terraform.io/)), configuration management code ([Chef Infra](https://www.chef.io/)), and application code ([React](https://reactjs.org/)) that together create the following system components: